richardpl/mpv/DOCS/man/en/vf.rst

     Additionally, anything in math is guaranteed to be available, e.g. math.pi for the number pi.

     If a file argument is specified, the file is loaded as Lua chunk.
-It should define a function named filter_image.
+It can define a function named filter_image.
 This function is called on every new image, and can access the global variables src and dst, which contain the source and destination images.
 This requires writing non-trivial Lua code, and learning how things are done by looking at the vf_lua_lib.lua souce file.

+    The file argument can also be used to define functions and values to be used by expressions passed via the normal fn* options.

     It should be understood that the Lua scripts and expressions are not sandboxed, and only trusted scripts should be used.